chrisjmccormick/chrisjmccormick.github.io/_posts/2025-02-18-reframing-attention.md

 My hypothesis is that if we merge-and-unmerge these weights, and tune the model to the new parameters with a little more pre-training, that we may get a free lunch--a more efficient and more performant model.
 We'll see!

+# Conclusion

+I'm thinking to name these:

+**Fused Attention**
+(or F-Attn, because I F'd around with the Attention equations and this all just fell out 😜) This describes the conceptual model of Attention where the query-key and value-output matrices have been fused into patterns and messages.

+**Fuse And Rank Reduce (FaRR)**
+(Or "Fa-Ra-Re" if you want to sound distinguished) This describes the technique of fusing two weight matrices and then applying a matrix decomposition technique such as SVD to produce two lower rank matrices to replace the originals.